 Real-time Inference Setup

-Setting up NimbusSDK for real-time BCI applications requires proper configuration to achieve 10-25ms latency while maintaining accuracy.
-This guide covers essential setup steps and best practices for optimal real-time performance.
+Setting up for real-time BCI applications requires proper configuration to achieve 10-25ms latency while maintaining accuracy.
+This guide covers essential setup steps and best practices for both Python and Julia SDKs.

 Quick Start